chameleonTK/note-of-war/README.md

 # Note of War

-An interactive game developing with [Processing](https://processing.org/) and [Phidgets](https://www.phidgets.com/?).
-It is inspired by the actual tug of war game which two teams on opposite side of a rope pull against each other to seize the opposite.
-In the game, players use loud voice as a rhythm to harmonize the team.
-Note of war mimics these tactics, but instead of using physical strength, but it uses voice, calculates the score and then adjust the position of each team.
+An interactive game inspired by the actual tug of war game which two teams on opposite side of a rope pull against each other to seize the opposite.
+In the game, the players use loud voice as a rhythm to harmonize the team.
+Instead of using physical strength, but *Note of war uses voice, calculates the score and then adjust the position of each team*.

 The game is developed using [Processing](https://processing.org/) as a tools for building an interactive interface.
 To connect digital world with sensors and motors, I use the game with [Phidgets](https://www.phidgets.com/?) as an input device which it will connect with several sensors including a sound sensor, an indoor light sensor and a temperature sensor.